-COMPENSATION OF DIRECTORS AND SENIOR OFFICERS
+COMPENSATION OF DIRECTORS AND OFFICERS

-Directors of the Association were compensated for services on a per diem basis at the rate of \$400 per day, \$150 for conference calls and were reimbursed mileage at the rate of \$0.565 per mile, plus \$20 per hour driving time.
-Some of the Compensation committee and Audit committee meetings were held in conjunction with the regular board meetings or other meetings, so no additional compensation was paid to the directors for these meetings.
-However, two additional Audit committee meetings were held.
-Compensation for those meetings was \$400 per day and \$150 for conference call, plus \$20 per hour driving time.
+Directors of the Association were compensated for services with an \$800 per month stipend.
+The Chairman receives an additional \$100 per month.
+Association directors and employees traveling on official business for the Association were reimbursed for actual, necessary, and usual travel and subsistence expenses and mileage at the rate of \$0.565 per mile.
+The Compensation and Audit Committee meetings were held in conjunction with the regular board meetings, so no additional compensation was paid to the directors for these meetings.